 Family and Consumer Science (FCS) Education

-About the field of Human Services and Family & Consumer Science
+About the field of Family & Consumer Science

 Background

-Family and Consumer Science (FCS) Education prepares individuals for employment in a wide range of human services occupations, including food, child development, fashion and textiles, cosmetology, and community services.
-FCS and Human Services careers relate to families and human needs such as counseling and mental health services, family and community services, personal care, and consumer services, as well as the management, marketing, and operations of restaurants and other food services, lodging, attractions, recreation events, and travel related services.
+Family and Consumer Science (FCS) Education prepares individuals for employment in a wide range of human services occupations, including food, child development, fashion, and textiles.
+FCS careers relate to families and human needs such as education, consumer services, the management, marketing, and operations of restaurants and other food services, lodging, attractions, recreation events, and travel related services.

 FCS is one of the three original Career and Technical Education (CTE) areas, created in 1917 by the Smith-Hughes legislation.
 FCS has evolved in the more than 100 years since its inception from home economics courses just for girls to now supporting good paying, highly skilled, and sought after careers in creative design/textiles, hospitality/culinary, early childhood, education careers, and other human and community services.
 The student organization for FCS, the Family, Career, and Community Leaders of America, or FCCLA, was formed in 1945 originally as the Future Homemakers of America, or FHA.
-As of 2024, more than 206 schools offer FCS programs in Minnesota, including 300 teachers and 50,000 students grades 5-12.
+As of 2024, more than 220 districts offer FCS programs in Minnesota, including 529 teachers and 78,786 students grades 5-12.

 • 4th Most Educated State (DEED, 2024)